The Failure (1915 film)

-The Failure is a 1915 silent American drama film, directed by Christy Cabanne.
+The Failure is a 1915 silent American 4-reel drama film, directed by Christy Cabanne.
 It stars John Emerson, Wahnetta Hanson, and A. D. Sears, and was released on May 27, 1915.

 Plot

 When his girlfriend, Ruth Shipman, is sexually harassed by theater producer Isaac Shuman, Tom Warder investigates the manager's behavior and publishes a blistering story exposing Shuman's predatory tactics.
 Shuman is forced to leave town, but promises revenging, leaving a note telling Tom that he "will kill him".

 Years go by and Tom and Ruth are married and have a baby.
 Tom has written a play.
 Shuman finally sees a way to get his revenge.
 Returning to town, he pretends to befriend Tom and let bygones be bygones.
 He even expresses interest in producing Tom's play.
 However, Tom has already agreed to have another producer put his play on.
 Shuman steals the play and produces it, claiming it as his own.
 His accusations of theft by Tom work, and Tom is imprisoned.

 Tom escapes from prison, but discovers that both Ruth and his child have died while he was in the penitentiary.
 He decides to get some vengeance of his own, and forces Shuman to agree to meet him in a bar.
 When they do, Tom takes poison, slips the vial into Shuman's pocket and accuses Shuman of poisoning him.
 When the police arrive, he provides the note Shuman had sent him all those years ago, proving Shuman's animus towards him.
 As Tom dies, the police assure him that Shuman will hang for his murder.